- PhMuseum 2020 Women Photographers Grant

 My work explores knowledge through the realm of spirituality and the physical, speaking to the ways that family, social status and trauma may be carried in the body.
 Much of my work occurs through active listening, observation and recollection.
 I began making images of the women who were connected to me through my mother’s life and in a way, it became a search for my mother through them.
 While sharing memories of her, they also shared some of their own stories of their migration to the United States.

-The project name “Gwo Fanm” is inspired by a conversation with my aunt after finding out the man who raped me was arrested.
+For my current project, I want to self-publish a photo book in honor of my late mother.
+I’m naming this book “Gwo Fanm”, inspired by a conversation with my aunt after finding out the man who raped me was arrested.
 She expressed her anger towards him and praised God for doing what he does best.
-She then told me, in Kreyol, that I was a gwo fanm and that nothing can stand in my way.
+She then told me, in kreyol, that I was a gwo fanm and that nothing can stand in my way.
 Gwo fanm translates to Big Woman in English.
 Big Woman as in “to take up space”.
 I immediately thought of my mom.
 The resilience she embodied while taking space as an immigrant black woman and of the many generations of black women that have come before her.

 Referencing the images from my mother’s album and thinking about how the people in these images are dressed and the interior spaces that serve as backdrops compared to my own work made prior, I’ve come to the surprising conclusion that there are many parallels between my mother’s family photos and my work.
 These similarities highlight a spiritual connection to my familial history and my present self, which has led me to see meaning in not only connecting my past to my present but hoping that this project can resonate with others with similar family dynamics, leading them to re/discover the gaps within their family history as well.